 Graded Vector Space

-Given a set , a -graded vector space is a vector space together with a decomposition into subspaces indexed by :
+, a -graded vector space is a vector space together with a decomposition into subspaces indexed by :

-A graded linear map between two -graded vector spaces and is a linear map such that for all . -graded vector spaces with graded linear maps form a category, denoted .
+A graded linear map between two-graded vector spaces and is a linear map such that for all . -graded vector spaces with graded linear maps form a category, denoted .

-Alternatively, one can think of it as a functor , where the set is treated as a discrete category and is the category of vector spaces, and a morphism of -graded vector spaces is a natural transformation between such functors.
+Alternatively, one can think of it as a functor, where the set is treated as a discrete category and is the category of vector spaces, and a morphism of -graded vector spaces is a natural transformation between such functors.

 | Set | Category |